What travel gear does the parent-to-be really need?

 What does baby need in weather extremes?

 Baby items you need in cold weather

-A swaddle blanket that fits with a 5 point harness.
+- A swaddle blanket that fits with a 5 point harness.
 When you still need to keep baby secure while wrapped in winter layers.
-Best to keep the same amount of clothing on baby but wrap them in a swaddle for the car.
-A purpose made brand such as ByBoom will ensure they are still snuggly and safe.
+Best to keep the same amount of clothing on your baby but wrap them in a swaddle for transporting.
+Something such as the MoMika Classic Swaddle will keep them warm and snuggly.

 TOP TIP: Looking at Baby Clothing?
 As cute as tiny baby outfits can be, don’t try and predict clothing sizes too far in advance.
 If you are buying for someone else, you are best choosing items that can last for a wide age range so the parents-to-be can maximise us.

 Think about items that not only provide sun protection but breathable material.